List of Grand Slam and related tennis records: Triple Crown

 The Triple Crown refers to winning the singles, doubles, and mixed doubles titles at one event, in the same week.
 This has become an increasingly rare accomplishment in the sport, partly because the final matches in all three disciplines often likely take place concurrently in the same day, and not in separate days.
-Doris Hart for example attained her first Triple Crown after playing three Wimbledon final matches held in one single day.
+Doris Hart for example attained her first Triple Crown after playing three Wimbledon final matches held on a single day.